EigenlightArts/HEXES/README.md

 HEXES, A puzzle shoot'em up!

-Check out [our itch.io page](https://kaleidosium.itch.io/hexes) for more information about the game!
+Check out [our itch.io page](https://kaleidosium.itch.io/hexes) for the download link and more information about the game!

 # Credits